rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/355-chenile-mybatis-query-tutorial.md

 As you see , the query meta data is not tied to Mybatis.
 You can use this to configure any query in Chenile.
 We will support other types of queries in the future using the same meta data.
 Here we will use the id to map the query to mybatis.
 The name will be visible to the user.
 All requests to the getAll query would be made to /q/students.
 This would internally map it to the Mybatis Srudents.getAll query that will be defined in the mapper file.
 The column meta data is useful and will be passed verbatim in SearchResponse so that the UI can use this information to display the screen as stated in the [page on query framework](/chenile-mybatis-query-service.html)

 	It is important to explicitly enable pagination and sorting at the query level.
 Once the query is defined we can write the corresponding Mybatis mapper file.

+	For paginated queries, Chenile runs the `<queryId>-count` mapper by default.
+If this query is expensive for a specific query, add `"countQueryEnabled": false` to that query definition.
+If the service disables count queries globally but this query still needs exact totals, add `"countQueryEnabled": true`.
+When this property is absent, the query follows the global `query.pagination.countQueryEnabled` setting.

 ### The Mapper file
 {% highlight xml %}